 Find out who does what on campus, and how we make it happen.

-UBC has committed to the integration of our operational and academic efforts in sustainability and the UBC Sustainability Initiative, established in 2010, is our way of advancing this broad goal.
+UBC has committed to the integration of our operational and academic efforts in sustainability and the Sustainability Hub (formerly know as the UBC Sustainability Initiative), established in 2010, is our way of advancing this broad goal.

-The UBC Sustainability Initiative undertakes key cross-cutting functions such as connector, curator and facilitator of a wide breadth of sustainability programs and activities across campus.
+The Sustainability Hub undertakes key cross-cutting functions such as connector, curator and facilitator of a wide breadth of sustainability programs and activities across campus.

 In partnership with many other groups, we help integrate and enhance sustainability themes into teaching, learning, and student engagement activities, support interdisciplinary urban research, advance regional and international engagement with sustainability partners, manage UBC’s Centre for Interactive Research on Sustainability, and host the UBC office of the Pacific Institute of Climate Solutions.